esper-io/dev-docs/docs/home/esperplugin.md

 Inorder to get the Esper Virtual Device, simply follow the instructions -

 1. Install & setup [Esper Android Studio Plugin](https://docs.esper.io/home/esperplugin.html#requirements)
-2. Please download the AVD from the AS Tools' menu as intructed below.
+2. Please download the AVD from the Android Studio Tools menu as intructed below.
 Once done, you can simply launch the Esper AVD as you'd any other AVD.

 When android studio is started, plugin notifies the user about newly avaiable AVDs or updates available for the installed AVDs.\